ssola/monachus/README.md

 var_dump($tokenizerJp);
 ```

-As you seen we can use our own adapters in order to tokenize complex languages like Japanase or Chinese.
+As you have seen, we can use our own adapters to tokenize complex languages like Japanase or Chinese.
 Now it's time to explain you how to create these adapters.

 ```php
 class MyTokenizer implements Monachus\Interfaces\TokenizerInterface